Solo Stove Campfire Review – Is It Worth $100?

 Not one for reading lots of text?
 Here’s a great video review we found by CountryMash on YouTube:

-In addition to the Solo Stove Campfire, the accessories used in the video are:
+In addition to the Solo Stove Mesa, the common accessories used:

-The Solo Stove Campfire is the biggest portable wood stove Solo Stove makes.
+The Solo Stove Mesa XL is the biggest portable wood stove Solo Stove makes.
 It’s meant to cook for 4+ people at a time.

 If you’re the kind who prefers text to video, or you’ve still got questions before you buy, read on!